Sheaves of Higher Categories on Generalised Spaces: Applications in geometry and field theory

 Vector bundles form a sheaf of categories on the site of manifolds and surjective submersions.
 One can show this either by providing an explicit descent construction, or by using a strictification of vector bundles which describes them in terms of their transition functions.

 Diffeological spaces form a popular generalisation of manifolds; their category $\Dfg$ sits in a sequence of canonical fully faithful inclusion functors

 Apart from the first inclusion, these functors each have a left adjoint.
-Diffeological spaces have been introduced in~\cite{IZ:Diffeology} and are increasingly used to carry out smooth constructions in geometry and topology.
+Diffeological spaces have been introduced in~\cite{IZ:Diffeology} and are increasingly used to carry out smooth constructions in geometry and topology (see, for instance,~\cite{Kihara:Smooth_ho_of_oo-dim_Mfds, Minichiello:Dfg_prBuns_and_Pr-oo-Buns}).
 Despite this, there is currently no descent theorem for diffeological vector bundles.
-That is a large gap in the literature, which we close here: we extend the strictification of vector bundles on manifolds to diffeological vector bundles.
-The desired descent property of diffeological vector bundles then follows readily from Theorem~\ref{st:QAd for H_(oo,1)^loc}.
+That is a large gap in the literature, which we close here: as the main step, we extend the strictification of vector bundles on manifolds to diffeological vector bundles.
+The desired descent property of diffeological vector bundles then follows readily from Corollary~\ref{st:QAd for H_(oo,n)^loc} and Remark~\ref{rmk:Shs of Cats}.